Homap/ClusterUse/git_github.md

-# For github
+# Connect local project to github

-# You have a directory on your local or remote computer
+1. You have a directory on your local or remote computer
-# Create a repository on github without README
+2. Create a repository on github without README
-# In your local repository, initialise git
+3. In your local repository, initialise git
-git init
+`git init`

-# If you want to add the whole repository to git
-git add . && git commit -m "adding repo X to git"
+If you want to add the whole repository to git git add . && git commit -m "adding repo X to git"
 # If you want to add only a specific directory such as your codes, do:
 git add code && git commit -m "code for this study"